Poison Ivy (musician)

-Kristy Marlana Wallace (born February 20, 1953), known as Poison Ivy or Poison Ivy Rorschach, is an American guitarist, songwriter, arranger, producer, and occasional vocalist who co-founded the rock band The Cramps.
+Kristy Marlana Wallace (born February 20, 1953), known as Poison Ivy or Poison Ivy Rorschach, is an American guitarist, songwriter, arranger, producer, and occasional vocalist who co-founded the rock band the Cramps.

 Early life

 Ivy was born as Kristy Wallace in San Bernardino, California, and raised near Sacramento.
 In 1972, while attending Sacramento State College, Wallace met future Cramps singer Lux Interior.

 Career

+Poison Ivy performing in 1990 in Tokyo.

 In 1974, they moved first to Interior's hometown of Akron, Ohio, and then to New York City.
 In 1976, as part of the emerging punk rock scene, they began performing as the Cramps.
 They quickly gained a reputation for their unusual, rockabilly-inspired music and wild live performances.
 The Cramps, with Ivy, Lux, and various other guitarists, drummers, and bassists, continued to release records and perform live until the fall of 2006, enjoying some commercial success (mainly in Europe) and acquiring a strong cult following worldwide.

-Throughout The Cramps' career Ivy co-wrote all of the group's original songs with Lux Interior, and provided the arrangements for songs they covered.
+Throughout the Cramps' career Ivy co-wrote all of the group's original songs with Lux Interior, and provided the arrangements for songs they covered.
 She produced or co-produced several of their albums and singles, sang on the songs "Kizmiaz" and "Get Off the Road," and played theremin on later records.

 Songs written by Ivy and Interior and performed by other artists include: